adityabhattad2021/AI-Image-Sharing/README.md

 - Protected routes

 ## TO DO
-There are some pending tasks that we plan to implement in the near future:
+There are some pending tasks that I plan to implement in the near future:

 - UI fix
 - Rate Limiting